liflab/beepbeep-3-book/markdown/basic/README.md

 ![A fast source and a slow source.](PipingBinaryWait.png)

 The difference is that the first queue source has been replaced by a "slow" queue source, which waits 5 seconds before outputting each event.
 This is represented by the little "clock" in the topmost source box.
-The output of this program is identical:
+The output of this program is identical to the previous one:

 	The event is: 5.0
 	The event is: 8.0